openforcefield/openff-evaluator/docs/localstorage.rst

+.. |local_file_backend|    replace:: :py:class:`~propertyestimator.storage.LocalFileStorage`

 Local File Storage
 ==================

-The ``LocalFileStorage`` backend stores and retrieves all data objects to / from the local file system.
+The |local_file_backend| backend stores and retrieves all data objects to / from the local file system.
 The root directory in which all data is to be stored is defined when the object is created::

     storage_backend = LocalFileStorage(root_directory="stored_data")